himiklab/yii2-easy-thumbnail-image-helper/README.md

 to the require section of your application's `composer.json` file.

-* Add a new component in `components` section of your application's configuration file (optional), for example:
+* Add a new component in `components` section of your application's configuration file, for example:

 ```php
 'components' => [